minouou/awesome-js/README.md

 ## Hi there 👋

+I'm curating [Best of AI](https://github.com/sarahofai/best-of-ai). support me with a ⭐

 <!--
 **sarahofai/sarahofai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.